All the Sun Princess Dining Options – So Many Choices, So Little Time

 Garden baked goat cheese souffle and garden salad at The Catch

-Garden baked goat cheese souffle and garden salad
+Garden-baked goat cheese soufflé and garden salad

 Dessert at The Catch on the Sun Princess